SAP/cf-nodejs-logging-support/docs/configuration/introduction.md

 }
 ```

-Alternatively you can also use the method getFields(name: string) to get the configuration of only one or many desired fields.
+Alternatively you can also get the configuration of only one or many desired fields as follows:

-Example:

 ```ts
 log.getFields("organization_id","request_id")